tobiasbueschel/virtual-reality-tour/README.md

 Welcome to the first application that allows you to travel in Virtual Reality using [Google Cardboard](https://www.google.com/get/cardboard/).
 This app has been developed during the [Static Showdown](https://2016.staticshowdown.com/) Hackathon by [Firebase](https://www.firebase.com/).

+The idea behind the app is simple.
+Virtual reality is becoming more accessible and popular among consumers and the developer community is growing daily.
+However, we realized that Google's popular Cardboard device does not yet provide developers with an option to easily develop Web Apps using a Cardboard JavaScript SDK and deploy to mobile devices using [PhoneGap](http://phonegap.com/).
+Thus, we wanted to create an application that showcases the possibility of creating virtual reality applications in a browser that work seamlessly on different devices and could be deploy as native apps using frameworks such as PhoneGap or Cordova.
+The result is a simple web app that allows you to travel your favorite routes and explore new cities in virtual reality.

 Try out the [Demo](ss16-nibbl.firebaseapp.com)